 Display

-Although both models feature an all-screen design, the iPhone 11 has an IPS LCD screen, while the iPhone 13 has an OLED screen, flat edges, and a smaller notch, being the most notorious differences in the display.
-OLED screens offer deeper blacks and crisper colors, and it’s certainly one of the main attractions of the newest Apple phone.
-Lastly, both iPhones have a 6.1″ display size.
+Although both models feature an all-screen design, the iPhone 11 has an IPS LCD screen, while the iPhone 13 has an OLED screen, flat edges, and a smaller notch.
+Those are the most visible differences in the display.
+OLED offers deeper blacks and crisper colors, and Apple's own numbers show how far apart the two panels are: it rates the iPhone 11 at a 1400:1 contrast ratio and 625 nits, and the iPhone 13 at 2,000,000:1 and 800 nits typical, rising to 1200 nits peak for HDR content.

 Processor